HD-KieranTB/FileSorter/README.md

   │
   └── BFileThree.pdf (11/20/2022)

-Sort the files by the date and time they were last edited using the DateTimeDirectoryManager.
+<strong>Sort the files by the date and time they were last edited using the DateTimeDirectoryManager.</strong>

   Files
   ├── 2022